-I wake up stiff and dehydrated with questionable bruising, telltale signs of a drunken battle from the night before.
+I wake up stiff and dehydrated, with questionable bruising — telltale signs of a drunken battle the night before.
 My feet find ground and close the distance to the bathroom so I can fix the leak that woke me up.
 Sleepy hand-eye coordination is no match for that stubborn sprocket.
 By the time the leaking has stopped, my socks are soaking in a puddle made fresh on the floor.

-What we should discuss is how that whore of a wife I have won’t sign the Jesus-fucking papers, even though she is now a he that insists on my calling him Tank.
+What we should discuss is how my jezebel wife won’t sign the Leviticus papers, even though she is now a He that insists on my calling him Tank.
 I’ve taken more shit from lesser men.
 That’s something that happens when you can’t fight.

 Tank’s parting gift was this angel-deucin’ seven-gallon Brewmonster that requires power tools and computer literacy to put in fresh grounds.
 Hence, my being forced to drink a matured version of what he left me with six days ago.
-I lean towards thinking he wouldn’t have left it at all if it wasn’t media-equipped to show that stupid video every time it turned on.
+I can’t imagine him leaving it at all if it wasn’t media equipped to play that stupid video every time it turns on.
 It’s the one of Tank doing sixty-pound curls while psycho-eyeing the camera and snarling, “Zip it up faggot, it’s time to put in work!”

-The friendly reminder serves to inspire my productivity so that I can make maintenance payments on the pair of Cambodians we went halfsies on while we were still in love.
-People tend not to run numbers into the future when the single adoption agency willing to work with them calls to say they’re running a one-time-only, buy-one-get-one-free special for the next six hours.
+The friendly reminder serves to inspire my productivity so I’ll make maintenance payments on the pair of Cambodians we went halfsies on while we were still in love.
+People tend not to run numbers into the future when the single adoption agency willing to work with them calls with a one-time-only, buy-one-get-one-free special — good for the next six hours.
 Stupid fuckin’ math!

-The business I’m in carries more dilemmas than trying to earn a Tumbling Patch from a Catholic Boy Scout leader before your body loses the limber edge that it was gifted by adolescence.
-And similarly, I’m forced to navigate a gauntlet of dicks end-over-end for weeks at a time to remain in my parents good graces and continue receiving an allowance.
-It’s also not uncommon having various forms of contraband knuckled deep in my anus, depending on the task at hand.
+The business I’m in carries more dilemmas than trying to earn a Tumbling Patch from a Catholic Boy Scout Leader before your body loses the limber edge that it was gifted by adolescence.
+And similarly, I’m forced to navigate a gauntlet of dicks end-over-end, for weeks at a time, to remain in my parents’ good graces and continue receiving an allowance.
+It’s also not uncommon having various forms of starter kits and contraband knuckled deep in my anus, depending on the task at hand.
 Not that I’m one to complain.

-Our paths meet at a quaint little hole-in-the-wall with a sign on the entrance illustrating Shotgun Tacos.
+Our paths meet at a quaint little hole-in-the wall with a sign on the entrance illustrating Shotgun Tacos.
 Waiting in line for the Korean behind the counter to call my number, she catches my eye as a crack appears from the door to the crapper.
-She is washing her face when a goliath emergency squeezes past her, forcing her to evac for safety.
+She’s washing her face when a goliath emergency squeezes past her, forcing her to evac for safety.

 I know she has me in that first exchange.

-“Funny,” I say, “And here I thought this joint got its name because of how quickly they served the food.”
+“Funny,” I say.
+“And here I thought this joint got its name because of how quickly they serve the food.”

-“No, sugar,” from between the freshly moistened lips of a cracked smile, “It’s because it leaves the barrel with a wide spread and high gauge at mach velocity.
-I would know, I used to be a physicist.”
+“No, sugar,” from between the freshly moistened lips of a cracked smile.
+“It’s because it leaves the barrel with a wide spread and high gauge at mach velocity.
+I would know, I use to be a physicist.”

 “Oh darling, you may need a friend.
 It just so happens I’m in the friend business.
 I suppose I’ll get us a booth.
 Find me when you get your food.”

 A tray full of tacos arrives wrapped in advertisements for an emergency medical service of the unusual sort.
-Thoughts drift from pictures of a gerbil wearing tights and a stethescope to the fact that it’s not often I walk with confidence to a table seating the sexiest lady in any establishment.
-It crosses my mind that this is a set up, I’m not on anyone’s bestie list this month.
+Thoughts drift from pictures of a gerbil wearing tights and a stethoscope to the fact that it’s not often I walk with confidence to a table seating the sexiest lady in any establishment.
+It crosses my mind that this is a setup.
+I’m not on anyone’s bestie list this month.
 I have to further consider this possibility.

 “And suppose I trust you enough to let you in on my being in some kind of trouble?”

-All this considered, I know I’m in before I know what it is I am in.
+All this considered, I know I’m in before I know what I’m in.

 We finish the tacos and let the tears dry while the Korean proprietor grows anxious for us to leave.